-The Director, upon his or her own motion or upon the motion of a party, may order charges involving a common question of law or fact, or involving a common party or parties, to be consolidated for investigation, conciliation or hearing on any or all of the matters at issue in the charges.
+The Director or Division Director may order charges involving a common question of law or fact, or involving a common party or parties, to be consolidated for investigation, conciliation, conference or hearing on any or all of the matters at issue in the charges.

 SHRR 40-135.
 EXCLUSIONS — DEFENSE TO CHARGE

 When a respondent asserts that its action constituted an effort to address criminal activity and raises SMC 14.04.050E, 14.06.030D(5), or 14.08.190(I) as a defense, the Department shall consult RCW 9.66.010 and other similar applicable laws.
-In doing so the Department may consider interpretations thereof as have been made by a charged agency(ies) and the court(s).
+In doing so the Department may consider interpretations thereof as have been made by agencies and the courts.

-SHRR 40-140 — 40-200
+SHRR 40-140 — 40-200 [Reserved]

-(Reserved)

 Investigations

 SHRR 40-205.
-DIRECTOR'S CHARGES AND INVESTIGATIONS
+DIRECTOR'S OR DIVISION DIRECTOR’S CHARGES AND INVESTIGATIONS

-(1).
-Pursuant to SMC 3.14.910 and 3.14.912, the Director may, on his or her own motion or on the motion of any person, initiate investigations to determine the extent to which any potential respondent is complying with the Seattle Civil Rights Ordinances.
+(1) Pursuant to SMC 3.14.910 and 3.14.912, the Director or Division Director may initiate investigations to determine the extent to which any potential respondent is complying with the Seattle Civil Rights and Labor Standards Ordinances.

-(2).
-An investigation may be initiated by the Director before or after a charge has been filed.
+(2) An investigation may be initiated by the Director or Division Director before or after a charge has been filed.

-(3).
-All investigatory and discovery procedures available to the Department in the investigation of charges may, at the discretion of the Director, be utilized in investigations initiated by the Director.
+(3) All investigatory and discovery procedures available to the Department in the investigation of charges may, at the discretion of the Director or Division Director, be utilized in investigations initiated by the Director or Division Director.

-(4).
-At the conclusion of a Director’s investigation, the Director will make findings of fact and a determination whether there is or is not reasonable cause to believe the potential respondent is complying with the Seattle Civil Rights Ordinances (referred to in this rule as a "determination").
-The determination resulting from a Director’s Investigation will be handled in accordance with SHRR 40-340.
+(4) At the conclusion of an investigation, the Director or Division Director will make findings of fact and a determination whether there is or is not reasonable cause to believe the potential respondent is complying with the Seattle Civil Rights and Labor Standards Ordinances.
+See SHRR 40-340..

 SHRR 40-210.
 WHO WILL INVESTIGATE

-Charges will be investigated by the Director or by his or her designee.
-The Director may assign and reassign cases for investigation to particular staff persons or other designee.
-During an investigation, the Director may utilize information gathered by federal, state, or local agencies or federal, state, or local laws that are charged with the administration of fair employment practices, public accommodations practices, fair housing, fair contracting, paid sick time and safe time or job assistanceordinances.
+Charges will be investigated by the Director or Division Director.
+The Director or Division Director may assign and reassign cases for investigation to Department staff members or other designees.
+During an investigation, the Director or Division Director may utilize information gathered under federal, state, or local laws or by federal, state, or local agencies that are charged with the administration of fair employment practices, public accommodations practices, fair housing, fair contracting, protected leave, use of criminal records in employment, wage payment, and minimum wage and compensation ordinances. , ,

-SHRR 40-215 FACT FINDING AND SETTLEMENT CONFERENCES
+SHRR 40-215.
+FACT FINDING AND SETTLEMENT CONFERENCES

-(1).
-At such times as are deemed appropriate, the Director may hold fact finding and settlement conferences.
+(1) At such times as are deemed appropriate, the Director may hold fact finding and settlement conferences.
 Such conferences are part of the investigation of a charge.
 The charging party and respondent shall attend the conference.
 The purpose of the conference will be:

-(a). to identify the undisputed elements of the charge;
+(a) To identify the undisputed elements of the charge;

-(b). to define and, if possible, to resolve the disputed elements of the charge; and
+(b) To define and, if possible, to resolve the disputed elements of the charge; and

-(c). to attempt to settle the charge.
+(c) To attempt to settle the charge.

 SHRR 40-225.
 SCOPE OF INVESTIGATION